Khadka-Bishal/Swastha/README.md

     git clone https://github.com/Khadka-Bishal/Swastha.git
     ```

 For use alongside the diagnosis model at https://github.com/abhigyak47/ml-api .
-Please follow the instructions there to set it up.
 For use alongside the chatbot at https://github.com/abhigyak47/heart-app .
-Please follow the instrusctions there to set it up.
+Please follow the instructions included in each of them to set them up.

 To set up and run this application: